-Figure 4

-Advantages of Distributed Simulation

-- 1. Increase of Credibility

-- 2. Data Security

-- 3. Flexibility

-- a.
-Use of any language within local simulation

-- b.
-Same for methodology, machine, etc.

-- 4. Participatory Democracy with Bottom-up Decision

-- 5. Cooperation for Better Understanding

-- 6. Suitable for Large-scale, Confrontation-prone, Global problems

-With global GRID computer networking technology (which concept Dr. Utsumi initiated (Figure 6) [McLeod, 2000]) and Beowulf mini-super computers of cluster computing technology, we plan to firstly develop a socio-economic-environmental simulation system and then a climate simulation system in parallel fashion, both of which are to be interconnected through broadband Internet in global scale (Figure 7).
+Figure 5 < http://tinyurl.com/5lmhd6> With global GRID computer networking technology (which concept Dr. Utsumi initiated [McLeod, 2000]) and Beowulf mini-super computers of cluster computing technology, we plan to firstly develop a socio-economic-environmental simulation system and then a climate simulation system in parallel fashion, both of which are to be interconnected through broadband Internet in global scale (Figure 6).
 This two-tier system will ensure comprehensive system for each by their experts.

-Initiation of GRID Concept

-Excerpt from

-SIMULATION IN THE SERVICE OF SOCIETY (S3), Simulation, September 2000 John McLeod A Technical Editor Suzette McLeod A Managing Editor

-Power (?)
-Grid!